stoneC0der/g-dark-theme/README.md

       ],
   ```

-4 Add the following to setting.json
+4 Add the following to setting.json to display white space indicator only on selection

 ```json
     "editor.renderWhitespace": "selection",